tmfg/mmtis-national-access-point/docs/api/README.md

-operators | List of operator ids (see operator search), matches any service created by the given operators | `4,8,15,16,23,42` limit | Max number of results to return | `25` offset | Where to start returning results (for paging) | `0` format | Output format (defaults to transit) | `json`
+operators | List of operator ids (see operator search), matches any service created by the given operators | `4,8,15,16,23,42` limit | Max number of results to return | `25` offset | Where to start returning results (for paging) | `0` response_format | Output format (defaults to transit) | `json`

 All parameters are optional.
 If no parameters are specified the search will return the latest services.
-The default output format is Transit but can be changed to JSON with the `format` query parameter.
+The default output format is Transit but can be changed to JSON with the `response_format` query parameter.

 ## Service types